 How to contact Open Closet

-We accept local referrals from friends, family or schools.
+We accept local referrals from friends, family members, community organizations/groups and/or schools.

-Open Closet usually runs every Friday night from 7-9 p.m.
-Call or e-mail Meredith between 9 a.m. and 5 p.m., Monday-Friday to make an inquiry.
+Open Closet usually runs every Friday night from 7-9 p.m., with occasional cancellations due to inclement weather or other emergent situations.
+Questions?
+Call usbetween 9 a.m. and 5 p.m., Monday-Friday or e-mail us at email@example.com for more information.

 From London call 519-434-1601, or from any of the six counties we serve - Perth, Huron, Lambton, Elgin, Middlesex and Oxford - call toll free 1-866-920-1601.